betterobjects/activeql/docs/domain-configuration/attribute-configuration.md

 #### **File**

-Gama provides a GrapqhQL type `File` that you can use as an attribute type, defined as follows.
+ActiveQL provides a GrapqhQL type `File` that you can use as an attribute type, defined as follows.

 ```graphql
 type File {